 When will each year’s TIL assessments be made?

-Telecommunications funding arrangements by year
+Telecommunications funding arrangements

 For further information, please refer to the following legislative instruments.